 The selection criteria also recognize the importance of building on existing complexes/corridors and reducing fragmentation.
-If a prairie is small or isolated, the survival of the animal and plant species that live there is at risk.
+If a prairie is small or isolated, the animal and plant species that live there are at risk.
 The best approach is conserving larger areas, like the Prairie Plan's cores/complexes/corridors, that have the scale, species diversity, and connectivity to support functioning prairie systems over the long-term.

-The numbers shared in the section above help show this program's success at identifying/protecting biologically significant lands located in areas with existing complexes of habitat and protected lands.
+The numbers shared above demonstrate this program's success at identifying and protecting biologically significant lands located in areas with existing complexes of habitat and protected lands.